jnylam/jnylam.github.io/_courses/149-f16/homework03.md

 This assignment is out of 10 points.

-* 3 points per Part: half points for reasonable attempt, full points for a correct solution (Part 1 and 2) or a solution with a reasonable justification (Part 3).
+* 3 points per part: half points for reasonable attempt, full points for a correct solution (Part 1 and 2) or a solution with a reasonable justification (Part 3).
 * 1 point for a professional presentation: correctly following the submission guidelines, presentation, writing in complete sentences.

 ## Acknowledgements